sajjadh47/International-Telephone-Input-With-Flags-And-Dial-Codes/readme.txt

 3. Go to your Dashboard ->Settings -> Intl Telephone Input & Adjust Your Settings Accordingly.

 == Changelog ==
-= 1.0.5 =
+= 1.0.6 =
+- Plugin crash fix for old PHP version.
+It will work now for php starting 7.2 = 1.0.5 =
 * Minor Update.. tested for latest wp compatibility.
 Updated MaxMind Geo DB To Latest Version.
 = 1.0.4 =